Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline

 \subsection{Data Collection and Annotation}

-The raw videos are collected from 882 cameras in large public areas, during one day of July, 2020.
-About 70\% cameras have non-overlapping views, and all cameras cover more than 600 positions. \emph{We are authorized by administrations, and all of involved subjects are told to collect data for research purposes}.
-7,533 video clips are used, containing near 3,500 hours 1080$\times$1920 streams.
+The raw videos are collected from 882 cameras in large public areas, during one day in July 2020.
+About 70\% cameras have non-overlapping views, and all cameras cover more than 600 positions. \emph{We are authorized by administrations, and all of the involved subjects are told to collect data for research purposes}.
+7,533 video clips are used, containing nearly 3,500 hours of 1080$\times$1920 streams.

 Before annotation, HTC detector \cite{HTC} is performed to provide initial human boxes.
-Then annotators select the boxes from the same subject as a trajectory (sequence).
+Then, annotators select the boxes from the same subject as a trajectory (sequence).
 Since there are multiple cameras and a certain person may enter/leave the same camera view, one identity always has multiple sequences.
-We ensure that each subject in GREW \texttt{train}, \texttt{val} and \texttt{test} set appears at more than 1 camera, which guarantees view diversity.
-Other sequences are utilized as distractor set as shown in Section \ref{sec_distractor}.
+We ensure that each subject in the GREW \texttt{train}, \texttt{val}, and \texttt{test} set appears at more than 1 camera, which guarantees view diversity.
+Other sequences are utilized as distractor sets as shown in Section \ref{sec_distractor}.

-In Table \ref{table:training_set}, we compare GREW with previous gait datasets regarding \#identities, \#sequences, \#cameras, provided data types, \#distractor set, environment, view variations and challenging factors.
-Finally, a total of 128,671 sequences are manually annotated to obtain 26,345 identities, which contains 14,185,478 human boxes.
-Current \#identities in the GREW is lower than OU-LP Bag/Age~\cite{OU-ISIR-LP-Bag,OU-ISIR-LP-Age}.
+In Table \ref{table:training_set}, we compare GREW with previous gait datasets regarding \#identities, \#sequences, \#cameras, provided data types, \#distractor set, environment, view variations, and challenging factors.
+Finally, a total of 128,671 sequences are manually annotated to obtain 26,345 identities, which contain 14,185,478 human boxes.
 Besides, the distractor set consists of 233,857 sequences and 9,676,016 human boxes.
-It takes 20 annotators working for 3 months for this tremendous labelling, and we hope the proposed GREW benchmark would facilitate future research of unconstrained gait recognition. \emph{It is worth noting that only silhouettes, optical flow and poses (shown in Figure \ref{fig:input_training_set} and \ref{fig:input_optical_flow}) will be utilized and released}.
+It takes 20 annotators to work for 3 months for this tremendous labeling, and we hope the proposed GREW benchmark will facilitate future research on unconstrained gait recognition. \emph{It is worth noting that only silhouettes, optical flow, and poses (shown in \autoref{fig:input_training_set}) will be utilized and released}.
 In the data collection phase, conspicuous notifications, such as signboards, were prominently displayed at the site to inform all individuals that the data gathered would be used exclusively for research purposes.
 Additionally, we have implemented a protocol whereby any individual captured in the video data who wishes to have their personal data removed can request deletion by contacting us via email.